History of West Ham United F.C.: 2013–14

 The pre-season again saw West Ham beating their transfer record with the purchase of Andy Carroll from Liverpool on 19 June 2013.
 Carroll signed a six-year contract with West Ham for a fee undisclosed by the club, believed to be at £15 million.
 July also saw the signing, "for about £5M," of Liverpool player and England international Stewart Downing.
 Several injuries prevented Carroll from playing again in 2013.
 He returned to training in November 2013 and was not expected to play again before January 2014.
 A shortage of available strikers required the re-signing of Carlton Cole and the signing of Croatian international Mladen Petrić in October 2013; both players were without a club, permitting their signatures outside of the transfer window.
 West Ham began the year poorly without Carroll, and by the end of 2013, they had won only three Premier League games and sitting in the relegation zone, 19th in the table.
-A run of four wins in a row in February, however, saw West Ham pull away from the relegation zone, with manager Sam Allardyce awarded the Premier League Manager of the Month honour.
+A run of four consecutive wins in February, however, saw West Ham pull away from the relegation zone, with manager Sam Allardyce awarded the Premier League Manager of the Month honour.

 The end of the season saw the Hammers finish 13th with 40 points.
 Kevin Nolan finished as the top scorer in the league with seven goals, followed by Carlton Cole, with six.
 The last months of the season also saw protests by some supporters against Allardyce and his perceived style of play.
 Banners calling for his dismissal were raised at an away game at The Hawthorns against West Brom and outside the home of club chairman, David Sullivan.